You are here: Home page > Home life > Electrochromic (smart) windows

 Glass is an amazing material and our buildings would be dark, dingy, cold, and damp without it.
 But it has its drawbacks too.
 It lets in light and heat even when you don't want it to.
 On a blinding summer's day, the more heat ("solar gain") that enters your building the more you'll need to use your air-conditioning—a horrible waste of energy that costs you money and harms the environment.
 That's why most of the windows in homes and offices are fitted with curtains or blinds.
 If you're into interior design and remodeling, you might think furnishings like this are neat and attractive—but in cold, practical, scientific terms they're a nuisance.
 Let's be honest about this: curtains and blinds are a technological kludge to make up for glass's big, built-in drawback: it's transparent (or translucent) even when you don't want it to be.

 Since the early 20th century, people have got used to the idea of buildings that are increasingly automated.
 We have electric clothes washing machines, dishwashers, vacuum cleaners and much more.
 So why not fit our homes with electric windows that can change from clear to dark automatically?
-Smart windows (also referred to by the names smart glass, switchable windows, and dynamic windows) do exactly that using a scientific idea called electrochromism, in which materials change color (or switch from transparent to opaque) when you apply an electrical voltage across them.
-Typically smart windows start off a blueish color and gradually (over a few minutes) turn transparent when the electric current passes through them.
+Smart windows (also referred to by the names smart glass, switchable windows, and dynamic windows) do exactly that.
+The original ones were electrochromic, which means they change color (or, loosely speaking, switch from almost transparent to almost opaque) when you apply an electrical voltage across them.
+Other kinds of smart windows use other technologies, more like the LCD screens in a laptop.
+Typically smart windows might start off a blueish color and turn transparent when the electric current passes through them.
+With some technologies, that process takes a good few minutes; with others, it happens in less than a second.

 Photo: Electrochromic glass wired to electric contacts and appearing transparent (clear).
 Photo: Electrochromic glass wired to electric contacts and appearing opaque (dark).

-Photo: Electrochromic glass changes color under electric control: Left: Here it's transparent and looks much like ordinary glass; Right: Apply a small voltage and it turns opaque (blueish and dark).
+Photo: Electrochromic glass changes color under electric control: Left: Here it's transparent and looks much like ordinary glass; Right: Apply a small voltage and it turns almost opaque (it's actually blueish and very dark and does still let some light through).
 Photos by Warren Gretz courtesy of US Department of Energy/National Renewable Energy Laboratory (DOE/NREL).

 How does classic electrochromic glass work?